Medical expert of the article

 Symptoms of chronic pneumonia

-In the period of exacerbation of chronic pneumonia, the main clinical symptoms are:
+During the period of exacerbation of chronic pneumonia, the main clinical symptoms are:

-- weight loss (optional);
+- weight loss (not a mandatory symptom);

-Instrumental studies
+Instrumental research

-- focal darkening of the lungs (they can be quite clear with a pronounced carnification of the alveoli);
+- focal darkening of the lungs (they can be quite clear with pronounced carnification of the alveoli);

 Laboratory data

-- Bacteriological examination of sputum - allows you to determine the nature of the microflora.
+- Bacteriological examination of sputum - allows to determine the nature of microflora.
 The number of microbial bodies more than 10 in 1 μl of sputum indicates the pathogenicity of the identified microflora.

-Bronchiectasis of chronic pneumonia has the following manifestations:
+The bronchiectatic form of chronic pneumonia has the following manifestations:

-- frequent episodes of hemoptysis;
+- frequently observed episodes of hemoptysis;

-- low effectiveness of conservative therapy;
+- low efficiency of conservative therapy;

 Where does it hurt?